How to join ICF

 Branding and communications support

 ICF Members may use the ICF logo on promotional materials, including their website, in email communications, on business cards and more.
 ICF also provides marketing guides, various branded templates, and simple directions to create media alerts, press releases, and PowerPoint presentations.
-You can view their branding guide here: http://brand-manual.webflow.io/
+You can access their new branding guide through your profile on ICF.

 Connect to the coaching community

 Sometimes your best resource is your coaching colleague who has gone before you.
 Join the journeys of other coaches who face the same challenges and joys as you.
 Chapter meetings and events are a great opportunity to develop your leadership skills and contribute to the flourishing of humanity.
 There are many networking opportunities in the ICF community.